-- Ask good questions.
 People love to talk about themselves.
 Asking questions and paying attention to the responses will help you discover a person’s personality, values, interests, and challenges.
 Listen closely, as your follow-up is key.
-This is how someone will know you are truly paying attention.
+This is how someone will know you are truly paying attention to them.

-- Pick up on favorite words and phrases.
-Also dependent on your listening skills, keep your ears tuned to their speech patterns.
-Intersperse favorite words into your conversation—n a subtle way.
+Also dependent on your listening skills, keep your ears tuned to speech patterns.
+Intersperse their favorite words into your conversation—in a subtle way.
 This will help create a bond.
 It also brings a sense of comfort to the individual you’re speaking with, whether it’s face-to-face or on social media.